arnab000007/Walmart-Sale-Forecasting/README.md

 - Unemployment - the unemployment rate
 - IsHoliday - whether the week is a special holiday week

-There are 4 holiday mentioned in the dataset
+There are 4 holidays mentioned in the dataset

 1. Super Bowl: 12-Feb-10, 11-Feb-11, 10-Feb-12, 8-Feb-13
 2. Labor Day: 10-Sep-10, 9-Sep-11, 7-Sep-12, 6-Sep-13